 - Choose competitive crop varieties.
 Taller varieties close the canopy more completely than shorter types, which helps shade weeds.

 - Don’t give them a chance to adopt.
 Practise crop rotation.
 Rotating crops with different life cycles will help prevent weeds from adapting.
 Besides, rotating crops allows rotating herbicide practices.

 4. Making a spray decision

-- Scout your field to assess the type and number of weeds to help determine spray operation
+- Scout your field to assess the type and number of weeds to help decide spray operation

-- Consider the timing of weed emergence relative to the crop growth stage.
+- Consider the timing of weed emergence on the crop growth stage.
 Use the concepts of CPWC and economic thresholds

 - Consider the Critical Period for Weed Control (CPWC) – the period in the crop growth cycle when weeds must be controlled to prevent yield losses.

 - Look the economic threshold, where the level of weed infestation at which the cost of weed control equals the increased return on the crop yield

 - Determine the cost of delaying weed control.